danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 };

 ## Set-like map of all lowercase identifier characters.
 Used to figure
-## out if we're looking at a keyword in the `identifierString` rule.
+## out if we're looking at a keyword in the `identifierSymbol` rule.
 def LOWER_ALPHA = {
     makeInclusiveRange("a", "z")*: true
 };